 - You'll have an opportunity to participate in a short guided practice led by me to connect to yourself and decompress any tension in your mind and body.

-- You'll also receive my 18-page Meditation 101 guide so that you can get started right now on exploring how to create your own meditation practice and begin experiencing the benefits of mindfulness first-hand, as well as the slides presented during the masterclass.
+- You'll also receive my Meditation 101 guide as well as the slides presented during the masterclass for reference.

 Kendalyn Banks is not a health, medical, nor mental health professional.
 Any information presented before, during, and after a meditation session is not approved by the FDA and is not meant to serve as or substitute medical advice, nor is it meant to treat, cure, diagnose medical conditions.
 Please consult a physician if you are seeking medical assistance.